Promotion (chess)

 Promotion to a queen is known as queening; promotion to any other piece is known as underpromotion.
 Promotion is almost always to a queen, as it is the most powerful piece.
 Underpromotion might be done for various reasons, such as to avoid stalemate or for tactical reasons related to the knight's unique movement pattern.
 Promotion or the threat of it often decides the result in an endgame.

 Rules

 When a pawn is promoted, it is removed from the board, and the new piece is placed on the square the pawn moved to.
-Any piece may be promoted to regardless of whether it has been captured.
+The promotion may be to any other piece (except king) regardless of whether the original piece has been captured.
 Consequently, a player might have two or more queens, or three or more rooks, bishops, or knights.
-In theory, a player could have as many as nine queens, ten knights, ten bishops, or ten rooks, though these are highly improbable scenarios.
+In theory, a player could have as many as nine queens, ten knights, ten bishops, or ten rooks, though those scenarios are highly improbable.